A 'PBGV' wins Westminster dog show, a first for the breed

 “He just screams PBGV,” Hayes said.
 “They're just very independent but very charming and just silly.
 Their goal is to make you laugh every day.”

-Originally from France, the small hounds were traditionally rabbit-hunters.
+Originally from France, the small hounds are the 154th most prevalent purebreds in the country, according to recent American Kennel Club rankings.
 (Their name means “low-lying, wire-haired dog from the Vendée region” and is pronounced peh-TEE’ bah-SAY’ grihf-FAHN’ vahn-DAY’-ahn.)

-Buddy Holly — so named because “he's a buddy," breeder Gavin Robertson explained — has also lived and competed in his native United Kingdom and in Ireland and Australia.
+Buddy Holly — so named because “he's a buddy," breeder Gavin Robertson explained — has also lived and competed in the United Kingdom, Ireland and Australia.

 About 2,500 dogs of 210 breeds and varieties vied for the trophy.
-Among the breeds up for semifinal group judging Tuesday night was the newly eligible bracco Italiano, won by a dog co-owned by country music star Tim McGraw.
+Among them: the newly eligible bracco Italiano breed, won by a dog co-owned by country music star Tim McGraw.

 Besides the chosen finalists, there were other fan favorites, too.